ElmoDFGD/ElmoRim/README.md

 	- Either buy the game or go back to the [Pre-Installation](#pre-installation) step.

 - Antivirus reports a virus:
 	- Windows 10/11 may automatically quarantine a key file which is needed for Mod Organizer.
-You can fix this by [adding an exclusion for Mod Organizer in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).
+You can fix this by [adding an exclusion for Mod Organizer in Windows Defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

-## Post-Installation
+## Post-installation

-### Game Folder
+### Game folder

-ElmoRim uses a Wabbajack feature called Stock Game to keep the Skyrim installation folder clean.
+ElmoRim uses a Wabbajack feature called *Stock Game* to keep the Skyrim installation folder clean.
 All the files needed to run the list are in a folder called `Game Root`.
 No manual copying of files is required.

-### Antivirus Exceptions
+### Antivirus exceptions

 Generally speaking, using Windows Defender is advised as it is a solid antivirus software that will have minimal interference with the game.
 Antivirus programs can be notorious for false flagging MO2's VFS as problematic, causing crashes or other problems.